docsforadobe/premiere-plugin-guide/docs/gpu-effects-transitions/PrGPU-SDK-macros.md

 - Metal: -DGF_DEVICE_TARGET_METAL=1
 - OpenCL:
   - DGF_DEVICE_TARGET_OPENCL=1
   - DGF_OPENCL_SUPPORTS_16F=1 or 0, depending on whether you will support half (16-bit float) access for this device.
-Some older cards are quite slow at half support, or just don’t support it.
+Some older cards are quite slow at half support, or just don't support it.
 - CUDA: the KernelCore.h header will automatically sense the cuda compiler and will #define GF_DEVICE_TARGET_CUDA 1 for you.

 Only one device target flag will be active in any given compilation.
 The header the define the device target macros to 0 for the inactive APIs.
 Feel free to use these macros in your code for any API specializations.
-Outside of the header, we don’t need to do this much.
+Outside of the header, we don't need to do this much.

 ---

 ## Header Files

 - KernelCore.h - basic header macros.
-You’ll certainly want these
+You'll certainly want these
 - KernelMemory.h - global device memory access abstractions for float and half
 - FloatingPoint.h - common floating point routines.
 These mostly hide naming differences across APIs.

-You’ll want to include them like this in your kernel:
+You'll want to include them like this in your kernel:

 ```cpp
 #include "PrGPU/KernelSupport/KernelCore.h"